polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 A few of the important macros that you should be familiar with from the `frame_support` crate include the following:

 - `construct_runtime`	used to construct runtime from the list of pallets you have implemented.
-- `decl_error` used to declare an error type for a pallet in the runtime.
-- `decl_event`	used to implement event for a pallet in the runtime.
-- `decl_module`	used to declare a Module data structure and a Call enumeration for a dispatch.
-- `decl_storage` used to declare strongly-typed wrappers around codec-compatible types in storage.
 - `match_types`	used to create a type that implements the `Contains` trait with syntax similar to `matches!`.
 - `parameter_types`	used to create new implementations of the `Get` trait.